iceice666/ptt-calc/README.md

 Method 1 is ideal for obtaining your newest score easily since both Arcaea's score database and this program are on the same device.

-Method 2 is recommended if you want a more stable compilation environment for various platforms (Windows, MacOS, Linux ... etc.) .
+Method 2 is recommended if you want a more stable compilation environment.
+Since you can compile it on any platform.
+That means your compilation will not fail easily.

 ### 3. Run the Calculator